Course Scheduling Information 2021

 The best means of determining your course level next year is to gauge how you are doing this year.

 - If you have effective reading and writing skills, but understand concepts better when teachers provide some structure to help in understanding, College Preparatory levels may be a good fit.

 - If you like to learn independently, enjoy open-ended analysis, have strong communication and conceptual skills, are extremely motivated and can organize time well to manage a lot of homework, an Honors course can work for you.

 - Please remember, if the current work in an honors level class has been too hard, you’ve needed a lot of support of the teacher or a tutor, you have trouble organizing concepts and/or you struggle to complete homework along with everything else in your day, you might want to consider taking a CP level next year.
 (Homework is expected in every class, but keep in mind that Honors and AP classes generally have significantly more homework than CP classes.)

 What’s the difference between Honors and Advanced Placement courses?

 Advanced Placement (AP) courses are bound by a pre-approved college-level curriculum.
 Honors classes have more flexibility in what’s covered and the pace.
 For members of the class of 2021 and 2022, AP and Honors classes add points to the GPA.
-You can expect to have a significant amount of homework in an AP course, and most AP classes require you to take the AP exams in the spring.
+You can expect to have a significant amount of homework in an AP course.
+Students are encouraged to take the AP exams in the spring.